Nadir

+Etymology

+Although it entered English via other European languages, the word "nadir" is ultimately an Arabic loanword.
+It comes from the Arabic word "nazir", meaning "opposite to".
+More specifically, it originated from the Arabic phrase "nazir as-samt", meaning "[the] opposite direction".

 Definitions

 Space science

 Since the concept of being below is itself somewhat vague, scientists define the nadir in more rigorous terms.
-Specifically, in astronomy, geophysics and related sciences (e.g., meteorology), the nadir at a given point is the local vertical direction pointing in the direction of the force of gravity at that location.
+Specifically, in astronomy, geophysics and related sciences (such as meteorology), the nadir at a given point is the local vertical direction pointing in the direction of the force of gravity at that location.

-The term can also be used to represent the lowest point that a celestial object reaches along its apparent daily path around a given point of observation (i.e. the object's lower culmination).
+The term can also be used to represent the lowest point that a celestial object reaches along its apparent daily path around a given point of observation (in other words, the object's lower culmination).
 This can be used to describe the position of the Sun, but it is only technically accurate for one latitude at a time and only possible at the low latitudes.
 The Sun is said to be at the nadir at a location when it is at the zenith at the location's antipode and is 90° below the horizon.

 Nadir also refers to the downward-facing viewing geometry of an orbiting satellite, such as is employed during remote sensing of the atmosphere, as well as when an astronaut faces the Earth while performing a spacewalk.
 A nadir image is a satellite image or aerial photo of the Earth taken vertically.
 A satellite ground track represents its orbit projected to nadir on to Earth's surface.